With a wide variety of hedge trimmers out there, it can be difficult to know which one best suits your needs.

 Size and Weight

-Keep in mind that the lithium battery accounts for a significant portion of the weight, so you might want to acquire two smaller ones that you can swap out rather than one large one.
+Keep in mind that with cordless electric models, the lithium battery accounts for a significant portion of the weight, so you might want to buy two smaller batteries that you can swap out rather than one large one.

-Hedge Trimmer Frequently Asked Questions
+Hedge Trimmer FAQs

 Most hedge trimmers can cut branches up to 3/4 inch (approximately 2cm) in diameter.
 Special teeth on certain hedge trimmers allow them to cut heavier branches.